sergialbi/CI_PROJECT/README.md

 * Step 5: Wait for the execution to finish

-Results can be found on folder results.
+Results can be found on results folder.